sebastienserre/wp-openagenda/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-** UNMAINTENED PLUGIN **
-Please do not install it, it will break soon.
 Install the official OpenAGenda Plugin: https://wordpress.org/plugins/openagenda/

 == Description ==
-Please do not install it, it will break soon.
-Install the official OpenAGenda Plugin: https://wordpress.org/plugins/openagenda/ Display Events hosted in Openagenda.com easily in your WordPress Website by using shortcode, Gutenberg Blocks and Widget.
+Display Events hosted in Openagenda.com easily in your WordPress Website by using shortcode, Gutenberg Blocks and Widget.

 == Installation ==